Browse by Medical Category

 Residents and Fellows: Mass General Employees are MGH's greatest assets.
-MAO works closely with all residency training programs to help build and develop a vibrant community of talented diverse residents and fellows at MGH.
+CDI works closely with all residency training programs to help build and develop a vibrant community of talented diverse residents and fellows at MGH.

 HMS Office for Diversity and Community Partnership (ODCP) The Office for Diversity and Community Partnership at Harvard Medical School was created to promote increased recruitment, retention and advancement of diverse faculty, particularly underrepresented minority faculty, at Harvard Medical School and to oversee all diversity activities involving Harvard Medical School faculty, trainees, students and staff.

 Back to Top